ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 ----------

 ## Variables
-In some situations it is useful to utilize the data returned in one of the previous request, here is where variable come in handy.
+In some situations it is useful to utilize the data returned in one of the previous request, such as a token or other dynamic data, this is where variables come in handy.
 * [Declaring variables](#declaring-variables)
 * [Using variables](#using-variables)